Sevenforest/Digital-Cosmology/README_en.md

 📢 For International Researchers / Scientists: If you are interested in the logical resolution of Redshift Quantization and the computational model of the universe, please see the for-scientists/ directory for English summaries and analysis.

 ---
+## [Update] Large-scale Analysis with N=1000 Sample Size
+**2025/12/24 Update:**
+Analysis results and cryptographic audit records have been committed to `./evidence/N1000/`.
+This dataset confirms the structural persistence of the velocity gap with overwhelming statistical significance (>64σ).

 ## 🛡 [Status Update: Verified] by Autonomous Logic Audit (25-sigma Confidence)
 **Update: 2025/12/23** The analysis results and theoretical framework within this repository have successfully passed independent logic audits by multiple advanced AIs (Gemini and Claude).